Bronchiectasis

 Consider:

-• Long acting bronchodilator in those with significant breathlessness
+• Long-acting bronchodilator in those with significant breathlessness

 Do not routinely offer antibiotic prophylaxis.

-Antibiotic prophylaxis maybe offered if there are ≥3 exacerbations per year (only offered by specialist)
+Antibiotic prophylaxis may be offered if there are ≥3 exacerbations per year (only offered by specialist)

 • 1st line for most patient: azithromycin / erythromycin